GitZurah/SteamRouteTool/README.md

 # SteamRouteTool
-A tool for blocking routes in Steam games that use network_config.json
+A tool for blocking routes in Steam games that use network_config.json Updated by zaxo7, forked to provide a compiled binary to download.

 Note: This will automatically clear any CSGORoutingTool firewall rules upon launch (to save the need to clear those rules in that application).